Karuma303/rs_sdf/README.md

 # About

-A simple library to generate 2-dimensional Signed Distance Fields (SDF) for font rendering.
+A simple library to generate 2-dimensional Distance Fields (DF) that can be used for example for high quality font rendering.
 Please note that this is my personal playground to learn the Rust programming language, so don't expect any highly sophisticated code samples here.
 I will try to improve this library over time, however right now the whole repo